 The drawback of a discretionary system is that many traders are prone to second-guessing themselves.
 They may be poor at deciding when to trade and when not to; therefore, a more systematic approach would be better.
 Discretionary systems are susceptible to the psychology of the trader; being too greedy or fearful can destroy the profitability of a discretionary trading system in a hurry.

 System Trading Pros and Cons

-In system trading, the decision to make a trade is based entirely upon the trading system.
+In system trading, the decision to make a trade is based entirely on the trading system.
 System trading decisions are absolute.
 They do not offer the opportunity to decline to make a trade, based on the trader's discretion.
 If the criteria are met, the trade is taken.

 A system trader might review their charts and find that their trading system requirements for a short trade have been met.
-Then, they will make the trade without any further decision-making process.
+They will make the trade without any further decision-making process.
 This is true even if their "gut" is telling them it isn't a good trade.

 System trading strategies can often be automated; this is because the rules are so clearly defined that a program can implement them on behalf of the trader.
-Once a program has been developed to recognize when a trading system's requirements have been met, the program can make the trade without any involvement of the trader.
+Once a program has been designed to recognize when a trading system's requirements have been met, the program can make the trade without any involvement of the trader.
 That includes the entry, management, and exit.

 The advantage of the system trading strategy is that it is not susceptible to the psychological whims of the trader.
 The system takes all trades; it doesn't matter how the trader feels.

 The disadvantage is that systematic trading is not very adaptive.
 Trades are always taken as long as the conditions are met, even in less favorable conditions.
 To help solve this problem, more rules can be added to the system, but that often results in cutting out some winning trades as well.

 Adapts to market conditions

 Easy to second-guess decisions